Showing posts with label workshop. Show all posts

 🚙2018 Nov 11-16, Trip to Smoky Mountains with Sherry & Bobby

-Sunday, Nov 11, Sherry picked me up at home around 9AM.
-We traveled 72 hwy to hwy 101 to Town Creek and turned left onto hwy 20 to Decatur.
-We stopped at McDonald's near Beltline Highway for a restroom break and hot apple pie.
-We traveled 565 to 72 through Huntsville to Scottsboro, onto South Pittsburg, where we turned right onto I-24 to I-75 through Chattanooga.
-I drove from Chattanooga to Sevierville where we were staying at Wyndham Condo 3017.
-We stopped several times for restroom breaks, and lunch at Subway and Shell Gas in Louden, TN.
+On Sunday, November 11, Sherry picked me up at home around 9:00 A.M.
+We traveled from Highway 72 to Highway 101, then to Town Creek, and turned left onto Highway 20 to Decatur.
+We stopped at McDonald's near Beltline Highway for a restroom break and a hot apple pie.
+We traveled from Huntsville to Scottsboro, then onto South Pittsburg, where we turned right onto I-24 to I-75 through Chattanooga.
+I drove from Chattanooga to Sevierville, where we were staying at Wyndham Condo 3017.
+We stopped several times for restroom breaks and lunch at Subway and a Shell Gas Station in Loudon, TN.

-Bobby and I split a Tomato Basil wrap with rotisserie chicken, pepper jack cheese, avocado, and fixes we all drank a bottle of water.
+Bobby and I split a Tomato Basil wrap with rotisserie chicken, pepper jack cheese, avocado, and fixings.
+We all drank a bottle of water.
 Sherry ordered a full roast beef wrap.

-We arrived at check-in, Sherry went inside and we went in later.
-While Sherry talked we snacked on popcorn and water.
+We arrived at check-in, and Sherry went inside; we followed later.
+While Sherry talked, we snacked on popcorn and water.

-After we unloaded the car and were settled in we watched some TV and decided to order a 1/2 vegetable and 1/2 sausage and pepperoni pizza from Big Daddy’s.
+After we unloaded the car and were settled in, we watched some TV and decided to order a half-vegetable and half-sausage and pepperoni pizza from Big Daddy's.

-I was very tired after the long trip so I took some night quills and went to bed.
-I tried to read but was too sleepy.
+I was exhausted after the long trip, so I took some night pills and went to bed.
+I tried to read, but was too sleepy.

-Monday, Nov 12, We ate breakfast at the guest house of the Wyndham and listened for 2 1/2 hours about timeshares.
-Bobby and Sherry received each a $150.00 gift card for listening.
-I did not qualify because I was married and my hubby was not with me.
+Monday, Nov 12, we ate breakfast at the guest house of the Wyndham and listened for 2 1/2 hours about timeshares.
+Bobby and Sherry each received a $150.00 gift card for listening.
+I did not qualify because I was married, and my husband was not with me at the time.
 They were both widows.

-Sherry and Bobby both ordered okra, green beans, Mac & Cheese fried sweet potato, and water.
+Sherry and Bobby both ordered okra, green beans, macaroni and cheese, fried sweet potato, and water.

-We watched a short film about the Bush Family and factories then we toured the museum.
+We watched a short film about the Bush Family and factories, and then we toured the museum.

-We had our pictures taken together at the end and each received a copy free.
+We had our pictures taken together at the end, and each of us received a free copy.

 We stopped inside the Bush store for some mints and candy.

-Tuesday, Nov 13, We ate lunch at Old Mill Restaurant 164 Old Mill Ave Pigeon Forge once again we all ordered vegetables.
+On Tuesday, Nov.
+13, we ate lunch at Old Mill Restaurant, 164 Old Mill Ave, Pigeon Forge, once again.
+We all ordered vegetables.

 I ordered pinto beans, fried apples, mac & cheese, and okra.

 I stopped to take a few pictures of the raging Little Pigeon River.
-It has rained every day that we have been here.
+It has rained every day since we arrived.

 Bobby and I walked around inside the Old Mill Store and did not buy anything.

-We walked across the street and looked inside an oriental gift shop with lots of jewelry, wood carvings, and glassware.
+We walked across the street and looked inside an Oriental gift shop, which featured a wide selection of jewelry, wood carvings, and glassware.
 Sherry bought 5 or 6 bottles of balsamic Olive oil dressings for $25.00.
-We rode to Old Time Pottery I took several pictures of the Christmas displays.
-Bobby bought an elf and Sherry bought a small table and several stackable shelving.
-We stopped at Kitchen Collections and I walked to Dollar Tree 141 E Wears Valley Rd Pigeon Forge and bought some candy and 3 cans of Diet Coke.
+We rode to Old Time Pottery, and I took several pictures of the Christmas displays.
+Bobby bought an elf, and Sherry purchased a small table and several stackable shelving units.
+We stopped at Kitchen Collections, and I walked to Dollar Tree, located at 141 E Wears Valley Rd, Pigeon Forge, and purchased some candy and three cans of Diet Coke.

 pinto beans, fried apples, mac & cheese, and okra